 If the need for leave is your own serious health condition or the serious health condition of a member of your immediate family, you may be required to submit a medical certification from a health care provider.
 The employee is required to provide the certification within 15 days of the school's request, or be able to demonstrate that it is not possible to do so under the circumstances, despite the employee's diligent, good faith efforts.
 If deemed necessary, the Company may ask for a second opinion.
-The Company will pay for the employee to get a certification and the second opinion, the Company may require the opinion of a third doctor.
+The Company will pay for the employee to get a certification from a second doctor, which the Company will select.
+If there is a conflict between the original certification and the second opinion, the Company may require the opinion of a third doctor.
 The Company and the employee will jointly select the third doctor, and the Company will pay for the opinion.
 The third opinion will be considered final.